REDISKA3000/hse_sber_ml_hack/README.md

 - **gender** - our traget feature

 ![alt text](https://github.com/REDISKA3000/hse_sber_ml_hack/blob/d0a54c852ea16279efea199ace7fed0a859b7960/static/ds_hsesber.jpg)
-Then we started from feature engineering appling grouping by client_id and every feature (except for **term_id** and **trans_city**) and diverse aggregation techinques to receive comprehensive information about each customer, you can find it in `transformation.py`.
+Then we started from feature engineering appling grouping by client_id and every feature (except for **term_id** and **trans_city**) and diverse discriptive statistics to receive comprehensive information about each customer, you can find it in `transformation.py`.

 Obtained new datasets `new_train_big.csv` and `new_test_big.csv`, we experimented with distinct ml-models.
 With the usage of *Optuna* we optimized hyperparameters for gradient boosting algorthms: *CatBoost*,*XGBoost*,*LightGBM*.
 After getting first result we decided to undertake feature selection.
 Firstly we estimated feature importance using *Shap* package, that estimates the Shepley value for each feature.The value shows, how important this feature is on average for the model.